 For The Public

-• Most of the genetic contributors to disease are shared across human populations.
+• Most of the genetic contributors to disease are also shared.

-• Self-identified race and ethnicity are social categories that are not based on genetics.
-See Box 1 from Peterson et al., 2019 for information on self-identified race, ethnicity, and genetic ancestry.
+• Self-identified race and ethnicity are social categories that are not based on genetics and are defined differently in different places and at different times in history.
+They reflect a particular society’s views at a given time.
+See Box 1 from Peterson et al., 2019, for information on self-identified race, ethnicity, and genetic ancestry.

-• Recommendations for carrying out genetic association studies in diverse ancestral populations are detailed in Peterson et al., 2019.
+• Recommendations for carrying out genetic association studies in more ancestral populations are detailed in Peterson et al. 2019.

-• Researchers interested in learning more about how to foster and support inclusive research environments and professional networks should go to see the resources listed below.
+• Researchers interested in learning more about how to foster and support inclusive research environments and professional networks should see the resources listed below.

 FAQs

-1. How will increasing diversity improve our studies?
+1. How does increasing genetic diversity improve research studies?

-3. Can self-reported race and ethnicity of study participants be used as a proxy for genetic background?
+3. Can self-reported race or ethnicity be used as a proxy for genetic background?

-5. Race has been used as a variable in research; how can you explain this if race is not genetic?
+5. Why is race sometimes used as a variable in research if it is not genetic?

-6. Why do ancestry estimates from direct-to-consumer (DTC) companies seem to change over time?
+6. Why do direct-to-consumer (DTC) ancestry estimates change over time?

-7. What measures of diversity are important and for what purposes?
+7. What measures of diversity are important in research and clinical care?

-8. How does the lack of diversity among genetics and genomics researchers influence diversity among study participants?
+8. How does diversity among researchers impact diversity in research participation?

 children-5606313_1280